xebialabs/xebialabs.github.com/releases/3.0.1/systemadminmanual.markdown

 When switching from one Deployit instance to another, any running tasks will be recovered by the new instance (see **Task Recovery**).

 To configure such a setup, a router with _active/passive_ support must be used.

+# Upgrading Deployit #

+To begin upgrading Deployit, first unpack the distribution archive.
+The distribution archive contains the following:

+* Release notes describing the changes made in this version of Deployit.
+* A server archive.
+* A CLI archive.

+## Upgrading the Server ##

+To upgrade an existing Deployit server installation, do the following:

+1. Make a backup copy of the existing Deployit server installation directory.
+3. Create a new installation directory with the same name as the previous installation directory.
+4. Extract the server archive in this directory.
+5. Copy the contents of the **conf**, **repository** and **hotfix** directories from the backup directory into the installation directory.
+6. Copy the contents of the **importablePackages** directory from the backup directory into the installation directory.
+7. Copy the contents of the **plugins** directory from the backup directory into the installation directory.

+This completes upgrading of the Deployit server.

+## Upgrading the CLI ##

+To upgrade an existing Deployit CLI installation, do the following:

+1. Make a backup copy of the existing Deployit CLI installation directory.
+3. Create a new installation directory with the same name as the previous installation directory.
+4. Extract the CLI archive in this directory.
+5. Copy the contents of the **plugins**, **ext** and **hotfix** directories from the backup directory into the installation directory.

+This completes upgrading of the Deployit CLI.

 # Configuring Deployit #